CONDITIONS

 Women’s Health Considerations

-When Should You See a Gynaecologist?
+When to See a Gynaecologist?

-You should seek advice if you experience:
+You should seek advice if you have:

-Pain during sex, urination, or bowel movements
+Pain during sex, urination or bowel movements

 Severe menstrual cramps that don’t respond to usual painkillers

-Pain associated with abnormal bleeding, discharge, or fever
+Pain associated with abnormal bleeding, discharge or fever

-Early assessment can prevent small problems from becoming bigger ones — and ease the anxiety that comes from not knowing what’s wrong.
+Chronic pelvic pain that affects daily lifeEarly assessment can prevent small problems from becoming big ones — and ease the worry of not knowing what’s wrong.
 If your symptoms are severe or worsening, ask for an urgent GP appointment.

 How Is Pelvic Pain Diagnosed?